 Want a unique venue that’s a far cry from a Brooklyn bar or Manhattan ballroom?
 Check out the New York Marble Cemetery in the East Village.
 The name may seem a bit dark for a wedding day, but trust me when I say, it’s well worth a visit.

 Instead of gravestones, you’ll find a lush green lawn surrounded by a perimeter of flowers and shrubs (so you won’t need to hire a florist!).
 It’s completely flexible, so you can dress it up however you want for your big day.
 The space is large enough for 60 guests, so don’t go too wild with your guest list.

 If a garden wedding is what you have in mind, then a beautiful botanical garden in NYC is the perfect spot for your special day.
 At the New York Botanical Garden you have Stone Mill, which oversees a stunning view of The Bronx River or the Garden Terrace Room which oversees the beautiful Rockefeller Rose Garden.

 At the Snug Harbor Botanical Garden in Staten Island there are five different outdoor spots (and some indoor options) that will be perfect for both cocktail hours and receptions.
 If you’re looking for something glamorous, then look no further than gorgeous Brooklyn Botanic Garden.
 This stunning venue features an outdoor terrace for ceremonies and the glass-walled Palm House.

-Bonus: Check out our complete wedding planning checklist for a wedding to-do list, budget planner and more!
+Pro Tip: Check out our complete wedding planning checklist for a wedding to-do list, budget planner, and more!